v-rgrace/Viva/Viva/learning/workday-enable-sso.md

   - highpri
   - Tier1
 ms.localizationpriority: medium
-description: Learn how to configure Workday on Viva Learning, the licensing required for the process, and also how to enable Single Sign On (SSO)
+description: Learn how to enable single sign-on Workday login on Viva Learning to allow for seamless authentication.
 ---
 # Enable SSO on Workday